What is the Assist to Turnover Ratio for a player who has 200 assists and 100 turnovers?

 Assist to Turnover Ratio provides insight into a player's ability to create scoring opportunities for teammates while maintaining possession.
 A higher ratio indicates that a player is more efficient in their playmaking, creating more assists relative to turnovers.
 This statistic is particularly valuable for evaluating point guards and other players who frequently handle the ball.
 It's a key indicator of a player's decision-making skills and their ability to run an offense effectively.

-Importance of Assist to Turnover Ratio Calculator:
+Importance of Assist to Turnover Ratio (AST/RO) Calculator:

 This ratio is crucial for understanding a player's efficiency as a ball-handler and playmaker.
 Teams often look for players with high Assist to Turnover Ratios, especially for guard positions, as these players can help maintain offensive flow and reduce possessions lost to turnovers.
 A high ratio can be indicative of a player who makes good decisions with the ball and positively impacts their team's offense.